jhercule127/missing-course/vim.md

 **Execute external command**
 Enter `:!` Then type in any command

-Selecting Text to write
+**Selecting text to write to a file**
 - Type `v` and move the cursor to highlight texts you want to write
-- Press the “:” and type “w TEST”
+- Press the `:` and type `w TEST`
 It should write the selected lines to the file TEST

-Also “:r FILENAME” retrieves the FILENAME and puts it below the cursor position
+Also `:r FILENAME` retrieves the FILENAME and puts it below the cursor position

-Cool tip: “:r !ls” reads the output of the command and puts it below the cursor
+Cool tip: `:r !ls` reads the output of the command and puts it below the cursor

-To append NEXT to the cursor, Enter “a” and make edits

-Command Line completion **
+**Command Line completion**
-Make sure Vim is not in compatible mode - “:set nocp” Press CTRL+D to see list of commands that start with something (possible completions) Pressing <TAB> will get Vim to complete (one completion)
+Make sure Vim is not in compatible mode - `:set nocp`
+- Press CTRL+D to see list of commands that start with something (possible completions)
+- Pressing <TAB> will get Vim to complete (one completion)

-For help on the vimrc file you look at “:help vimrc-intro"
+For help on the vimrc file you look at `:help vimrc-intro`